jmchiang1/NetflixClone/README.md

 - See the latest 5 Added Users

 ## Future Features
-- Ability to add movies to a MyList page
 - Ability to downvote / update a movie and sort them in a MyList page
-- Sinlge Movie Page
+- User settings page with subcription tier and transactions
+- User transaction data in the Admin Dashboard